jessica3-14/Portfolio/README.md

 radtest_monitor.py - A code to monitor status of a FPGA undergoing a radiation test.
 Collaborative. pokemon.py - A simple pokemon game playable on the command line.
 Collaborative.
 seamcarving.cpp, functions.cpp, functions.h - A program for carving an image to a smaller size by taking out the pixels with the least change in color.
-AggiePatroons.cpp, AggiePatrons.h - Program for analyzing data on sports attendance and performing basic calculations.
+AggiePatrons.cpp, AggiePatrons.h - Program for analyzing data on sports attendance and performing basic calculations.